 - Cut in the grated frozen butter.
-You can use a pastry cutter, 2 forks, or your hands.
+You can use a pastry cutter or 2 forks, like we do with pie crust, or your hands.
 A food processor works too, but it often overworks the scone dough.
 To avoid overly dense scones, work the dough as little as possible.
 Messy and crumbly is a good thing!

 - Whisk the wet ingredients together.